Wondering if you might be an extroverted introvert? Maybe you took a personality test and learned that you're an introvert.

 This personality type seems like a contradiction.
 How can you be an introvert who is extroverted?
-The reason is that personality traits exist on a continuum, and some people are more “pure” introverts than others.
+The reason is that personality traits exist on a scale, so your introversion score may be slightly lower than the “typical” introvert.

 However, some introverts share many of the traits of extroverts — but with limits.
 This can be confusing to friends and family who don't understand our fluctuating needs and behaviors.

 Maybe you can relate to this.
-If you find yourself conflicted about whether you're an introvert or extrovert, you might just be an “extroverted introvert” — sometimes referred to as a social introvert.
+If you find yourself conflicted about whether you're an introvert or extrovert, you might just be an “extroverted introvert” — sometimes referred to as a social introvert and an outgoing introvert

-No, I didn't just make that up.
-There is such a personality dynamic, and it can be quite confusing to you and the people who know you well.
+This personality dynamic can be quite confusing to you and the people who know you well.

-For example, maybe your best friend invites you to a party, and you both look forward to it for weeks.
+For example, let's say your best friend invites you to a party, and you both look forward to it for weeks.
 You go out together and buy new outfits to wear to the event, you talk about it daily, and finally, the big day arrives.

 You're all dressed up, you go to the party, talk to a few people, and have a drink or two.
 You're having a good time, and then, BOOM, you want to go home.
 You're done.